homonoidian/rydesta/README.md

   (time it took to evaluate a line of code (REPL), or a whole script), pass flag `-t` (or `--time`).

+### The state of the language?

+It's rev. 001.
+Meaning if you feed it some code, chances are — it won't work.
+And probably it's not going to be your fault at all.

 ### Guides?

-> If you feed it some code, chances are — it won't work.
-And probably it's not going
-> to be your fault at all.

 It's just too early and naive to have any guide right now, I think.
 Rydesta's an ambiguous language and an unfinished language, too, and that's a killing pair.